• St. John's 200th anniversary May 23, 2020

 This is a unique opportunity to expand our Outreach efforts while also providing an opportunity for members of our congregation to increase their involvement in outreach -- the grants have given us the financial support; now we need to tap into the time and talents of St. John's members.

-The next distribution will be held together with Food Pantry on Tuesday, December 31st from 9:30 to 11:30 am
+The next distribution will be held together with Food Pantry on Tuesday, February 25th from 9:30 to 11:30 am

 • Online Giving